Updated March 2022

 - Civil Service Management: human resources, payroll, pensions

 Challenges to PFM Reform Sustainability

 Governments are often unable to maintain a needed trajectory and cadence for PFM reform.
 Symptoms include:

 - Lack of progress from reform fatigue or attempting to consume more reform than is reasonable in the government circumstances

 - Push reform from international donors that might not be appropriate for the government circumstances

-- Country system bypassed by international donors that limits progress for one of the most important outcomes from PFM reform = budget, spending, and results integration by leveraging country systems
+- Country systems bypassed by international donors which limits progress for one of the most important outcomes from PFM reform, namely budget, spending and results integration by leveraging country systems

 - Poor sequencing of PFM reform based on international assessments rather than what is appropriate for the government context